i-request/IReq-BE/README.md

 # IReqest-BackEnd

-IRequest is a final project for the Northcoders bootccamp, it is a order a pay app designed to be used for offices to provide a food and drink delivery service for any local cafe/resturaunt.
+IRequest is a final project for the Northcoders full-time bootcamp, it is a order a pay app designed to be used for offices to provide a food and drink delivery service for any local cafe/resturaunt.
 This is the Server for the irequest project.
 It manages the cafe's products as well at the orders to that cafe, made by customers.

 ## Getting Started